 NOR is applied successively: NOR(A, B) first, then NOR(result, C).
 Enable Show Intermediate Results to see each step.

-See also: NAND Calculator, XOR Calculator, NOT Calculator, Bitwise Calculator.
+This NOR Calculator pairs well with: NAND Calculator, XOR Calculator, NOT Calculator, Bitwise Calculator.